 How should the HDF5 Library handle source and virtual datasets located in different directories?

-Solution: The HDF5 Library should allow for alternate paths to locate source datasets/files to be specified with both an environment variable and a data access property at dataset open time.
+Solution: The HDF5 Library should allow for alternate paths to source datasets or files to be specified with both an environment variable and a data access property at dataset open time.
 This new property is described in a section below (link: H5Pset_virtual_source_path).

-Programming Model
+VDS Programming Model

 This section describes the programming model for creating and accessing HDF5 virtual datasets.

 The model is similar to the programming model for a regular HDF5 dataset and is summarized below.
-Please notice an additional step 2.d that is required for creating VDS.
-The steps 2.a – 2.e are described in detail in the subsections below.
+Please notice an additional step 2.d that is required for creating a VDS.
+The steps 2.a – 2.e are described in detail in the sub-sections below.

 Programming model for a VDS:

-Create datasets that comprise the VDS (the source datasets) (optional).
+Create datasets that comprise the VDS (the source datasets) (optional)

-Create VDS
+Create the VDS

-Define datatype
+Define a datatype

-Define dataspace
+Define a dataspace

-Define dataset creation property list
+Define the dataset creation property list

-Map elements from the source datasets to the elements of VDS
+Map elements from the source datasets to the elements of the VDS

 Iterate over the source datasets: